 It takes more than great skies to make a star party especially memorable.
 How good a time I have is often affected by what else is going on.
 When work is super stressful, getting down to Chiefland is super special.
 The 2001 edition of the (old) Peach State Star Gaze came right after a date that will, like 12/7/1941, live in infamy: 9/11/2001.
 If ever I and everybody else needed to de-stress, that was the time, and PSSG seemed like the perfect way to do it.

 If the star party went on as scheduled.
 PSSG registrants were quickly informed via email that it would indeed.
 Since I work in the defense industry, I did wonder if I’d be able to take a few days off.
 Turned out I could.
 The shipyard was revamping and enhancing security and they did not want us around.
-So PSSG 2001 was G-O. The only problem would be for anyone who intended to fly in for the event; the air travel system was still at All Stop.
+So PSSG 2001 was G-O. The only problem would be for anyone who intended to fly in for the event; the air travel system was still completely shut down.

 Back in the early 1990s, key members of the Atlanta Astronomy Club, including the current editor of The Strolling Astronomer (ALPO), Ken "Kenpo" Poshedly, began asking themselves why there was no star party in Georgia.
 I’ve often asked myself the same thing about Alabama, but Georgia’s lack of a star party was even more curious.
 Seemed strange a state that’s home to an astronomy club as large and active as the AAC didn’t have a big event to call its own.
 “Kenpo” and company set out to change that starting in 1994.